Acceptable Uses of IT Infrastructure and Resources Policy Statement

 Additional Office of Information Technology published policies can be found on the IT Policies, Procedures, and Guidelines webpage.

 Third-Party IT Resources

 The University may contract with software application vendors or providers of other IT Resources.
 Such third-party providers may have their policies applicable to Users.
 This policy requires that You must comply with any such third-party policies.

-The University will conduct periodic information sessions to present or provide specific examples of inappropriate uses of the IT Resources through official communications and awareness training.
+The University will conduct periodic information sessions to present or provide specific examples of inappropriate uses of IT Resources through official communications and awareness training.
 To create a well-informed User community, the University also encourages questions about proper usage.
-Please, direct inquiries to the Office of Information Technology Service Desk at (718) 817-3999 or the Office of Legal Counsel at (718) 817-3110.
+Please direct inquiries to the Office of Information Technology Service Desk at (718) 817-3999 or the Office of Legal Counsel at (718) 817-3110.